 Tenancy laws in India, more specially the law applicable in urban areas and the metropolitan cities are a great point of discussion in the legal circles.
 Through times the tenancy laws in India have taken various shapes and has tried to keep pace with the growing value of the rental properties in metropolitan cities of India.
-As a matter of fact the tenancy laws in India determines the relationship between the landlord and the tenant which in turns determines the demand and supply of the residential houses as assets which can fetch ensured income by way of good rentals for the investors.
+As a matter of fact the tenancy laws in India determines the relationship between the landlord and the tenant.
+It further determines the demand and supply of the residential houses as assets which can fetch ensured income by way of good rentals for the investors.
 The tenancy law in India thus is an important factor controlling the real estate market, more so the housing sector in India.

-Most of the tenancy laws in India are in form of state legislation s which protect the basic nature of the relationship between the landlord and the tenant for a residential property.
+Most of the tenancy laws in India are in the form of state legislations which protect the basic nature of the relationship between the landlord and the tenant for a residential property.
 The basis law related to the regulation of the relationship of landlord and tenant is the Transfer of Property Act which is a central legislation.
 In the absence of any specific enactment by the states, the provisions of The Transfer of Property Act are applicable under the Tenancy laws in India.
 The overall legal setup related to the tenancy laws in India for the urban areas is very complex and confusing but the standard practice of letting out houses is a normal phenomenon in India which is more informal and recognized socially.
 While letting out a residential property one can consider the following aspects more particularly.
 Tenancy laws in India are however based on the location of the property but some broad tips pertaining to the same are given as under:

 IMPORTANT TIPS RELATED TO TENANCY LAWS IN INDIA AND TIPS ON VARIOUS ASPECTS: